The nine most popular zoos in Poland

 Warsaw Zoo

 The Warsaw Zoo is open every day, including all public holidays.
-To avoid crowds the best option is to visit if possible on a weekday.

 The Zoo in Łódź and its new part – the Orientarium